 7. Other Things to Do In Guanacaste: North Coast

-National parks and beach activities arent the only things awaiting you in Guanacaste, though.
+However, national parks and beach activities aren’t the only things awaiting you in Guanacaste.
 Many people enjoy shopping in this area.

 There are stores in every beach town that offer items made locally that you can’t find anywhere else in the world.
 The same goes for casual and fine dining; meals at restaurants in Guanacaste are special because the hospitality in this part of Costa Rica regularly goes above and beyond.